 The Company capitalizes certain costs in connection with obtaining software for internal use.
 These costs are generally amortized over a period of 5 years, once the assets are ready for their intended use.
-Amortization expense for software is recorded in "cost of sales" and "selling, general and administrative expenses" in the consolidated statements of operations and totaled \$4 million, \$7 million and \$6 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+As of December 31, 2023 and 2022, the Company had \$40 million and \$22 million, respectively, of capitalized software included in "other assets" in the consolidated balance sheets.
+Accumulated amortization was \$23 million and \$16 million at December 31, 2023 and 2022, respectively.
+Amortization expense for capitalized software is recorded in "cost of sales" and "selling, general and administrative expense" in the consolidated statements of operations and totaled \$4 million, \$4 million and \$7 million for the years ended December 31, 2023, 2022 and 2021, respectively.